SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie hugged Fluttershy.
 “Thanks, bye.”

 Turning to Rainbow, Fluttershy asked, “Are you coming with us?
-I know we came together...” trailing off at the end.
+I know we came together…” trailing off at the end.

 “Sure, but I’ll catch up.
 I’m going to stay a bit longer and help clean up,” Rainbow said.